fewieden/MMM-Modal/README.md

 * OPEN HELP -> Shows the information from the readme here with mode and all commands.
 * CLOSE HELP -> Hides the help information.
 * CLOSE MODAL -> Closes the open modal.

+## Developers

+If you want to integrate MMM-Modal into your own modules, than please check out the developer guide [here]()